virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![SubmitButtonText](/img/SubmitButtonText.jpg)

-- `logsPath` - specifying path to a definite log file for it to be accessible via **Show Logs** button
+- `logsPath` - specifying path to a definite log file for it to be accessible via the **Show Logs** button

 ![LogsPath](/img/LogsPath.jpg)